syed-zawad/NAS_opensource/README.md

-Code to run One-shot VSR-NAS.
+Code to run One-shot DySR-NAS.

 To check the one-shot training, see train.py
 To see how dynamic networks works, see model.py and train.py.